-Our main sources of meat, poultry and eggs are in North America (the U.S.) and Europe (France, Germany and Spain).
+Our main sources of meat, poultry and eggs are in North America (the United States) and Europe (France, Germany and Spain).
 Our Responsible Sourcing Standard sets out basic, non-negotiable standards, as well as important and urgent sustainability practices that we ask our suppliers and the farmers involved in our supply chain to adhere to at all times.

 We verify compliance with these practices through farm assessments.
 We also understand that some actions at farm level require time or industry transformation.
 Updating animal welfare practices may require time or financial investments in infrastructural changes on farms, such as switching from cages to cage-free production systems.

 We partner with our suppliers and other industry stakeholders on collaborative projects to improve animal welfare and the environmental sustainability of livestock production.

-To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our Tier 1 direct suppliers and the list of their slaughterhouses (for meat and poultry) and breaking locations for eggs, along with the countries of origin.
+To hold our suppliers and ourselves accountable and drive industry-wide transparency, we have published the list of our tier 1 direct suppliers and corresponding slaughterhouses (for meat and poultry) and breaking locations for eggs, along with the countries of origin.

 Working to eliminate deforestation in meat production

 Working toward net zero emissions

-Our climate pledge to commit to net zero emissions by 2050 will push us to seek new innovations to reduce our emissions.
+Our climate pledge to achieve net zero emissions by 2050 continually pushes us to seek new innovations to reduce our emissions.
 Activities associated with meat, poultry and egg production include land restoration and conservation activities, sustainable grazing and feed origins and innovations to reduce carbon dioxide and methane emissions.

-We are working closely with our farmers to ensure feed for livestock comes from regenerative agricultural practices, avoiding deforestation and reducing associated carbon emissions.
+We are working closely with our farmers to begin sourcing feed for livestock from regenerative agriculture practices, avoiding deforestation and reducing associated carbon emissions.
 We also help them invest in innovative technologies to improve on-farm operational efficiency.